 A minimum of 180 credits is required for bachelor degrees in business or economics, including 80 hours of university core curriculum courses.
 The pass/fail option may not be applied to courses in the business foundation, university core, or business major.
-Internship and independent study must be graded CR/E.
+Internship and independent study must be graded CR/E and may not be used to satisfy a required course or major elective.

 Students transferring from another institution normally must earn at least 40 hours (55 hours for accounting majors) of upper-division credits in business and/or economics at Seattle University.
+Students pursuing a bachelor's degree in economics (BAE) must earn at least 20 credits of upper division economics at Seattle University.
 Special rules may apply to transfer students with more than 90 credits.
 See an academic adviser or the registrar for specific course requirements.